moorepants/anaconda-dee-config/Anaconda-DEE-2023-2024/installation/Installation-procedure.md

 1. download the **installer** from the [download site](https://www.anaconda.com/products/individual), for Windows, MacOs, or Linux (see below)
 2. install the software as it comes (run the downloaded installer as Admin); select **multiple**  users (all users) for a system install (select _All Users_ rather than the default _Just for me_)
 3. make a user group `Anaconda-Users` and adjust the file access rights for this group as specified in  [the installation procedure](https://docs.anaconda.com/anaconda/install/multi-user/); users do not need modification rights on virtual environments; just read.
 If changes are desired, user can derive an updated version of the virtual environment _locally_ and/or issue a _change request_ if changing the DEE is also needed
-4. integrate the `~.jupyter/custom/` forlder (with its content) in the default user profile for the DigitalExam environment
+4. integrate the `~.jupyter/custom/` folder (with its content) in the default user profile for the Digital Exam environment
 5. verify that the installation has been successful (see below).

 **Remark**